-Touted as the “LL Cool J” of UX Design, Kyrillos Samaan has had an impressive career spanning 10 years, 5 industries and an abundance of impressive organisations like Virgin Money, The Cancer Council, Westpac, Dan Murphy’s & the nbn just to name a few.
+Touted as the “LL Cool J” of UX Design, Kyrillos Samaan has had an impressive career spanning 10 years, five industries and a collection of impressive organisations like Virgin Money, The Cancer Council, Westpac, Dan Murphy’s and the NBN.

-Now as the Senior UX Designer at Fox Sports Australia, we asked him some big questions on getting that first UX gig as a rookie, standing out in a saturated field, looking for inspiration in the right places and where the future of UX is headed...no pressure.
+Now as the Senior UX Designer at Fox Sports Australia, we asked him some big questions on getting that first UX gig as a rookie, standing out in a saturated field, looking for inspiration in the right places and where he thinks the future of UX is headed.

 Establishing a personal brand is the most important thing.
 What helps is showing off your personality a little bit and really giving potential employers a sense of what it's like to work with you.

-If I'm Googling someone's name and their portfolio is coming up as a first result, followed by their Twitter account, followed by their Medium profile, that shows me that this person wants to be part of the wider UX community and add value to it.
+If I'm Googling someone's name and their portfolio is coming up as a first result, followed by their Twitter account and their Medium profile, that shows me that this person wants to be part of the wider UX community and add value to it.

 Two words: massive communication.
 I think it’s essential to make the work that you’re doing super, super visible across the organization.